sciayantist/Satellites-of-World-Countries/README.md

 ### When will it be used?
-* It will be utilized as part of the innovation plan and strategy development.
-The company plans to use this information to make informed decisions about designing lightweight satellites with extended lifespans, adaptable across different orbit classes.
+* The data will inform the company's innovation plan and strategy development.
+The company aims to leverage these insights to make informed decisions about building lightweight, long-lasting satellites that demonstrate resilience in LEO class.

 ### Where will it be hosted?